edgeimpulse/workshop-advantech-jetson-nano/README.md

 ### Easy way with Edge Impulse Linux CLI

-If you have an external camera plugged to your Jetson Nano, this easiest way to run the inference on your Jetson Nano is surely to use the Edge Impulse Linux CLI:
+If you have an external camera plugged into your Jetson Nano, this easiest way to run the inference on your Jetson Nano is surely to use the Edge Impulse Linux CLI:

 ```
 edge-impulse-linux-runner --clean